Quick Legal Facts

 Several commercial knifemakers offer pliable rubber replicas to be used for training purposes.
 We believe that such items would not be prohibited under the amendment as being neither capable of ready use as a stabbing or cutting weapon; nor manufactured to be used as a weapon.
 However, an item suitable for stabbing or cutting which resembles a knife and is promoted as a ‘tactical letter opener’ may be prohibited.

-One should be aware that since undetectable knife is a part of § 265.01(2) beginning November 2019, possession of such a knife will allow the inference of unlawful intent as discussed below.
-One should also realize that while a homemade non-detectable knife will not be prohibited under the amendment, such an item can be considered a dangerous knife.
+One should be aware that since an undetectable knife is a part of § 265.01(2) beginning November 2019, possession of such a knife allows the inference of unlawful intent as discussed below.
+One should also realize that while a homemade non-detectable knife is not prohibited under the amendment, such an item may be considered a dangerous knife.

 The low threshold in New York whereby a knife might be characterized as dangerous and thus unlawful under § 265.01 is made worse by the evidentiary presumption of unlawful intent contained in § 265.15 (4).

 § 265.01 (2) provides that a person is guilty of criminal possession of a weapon in the fourth degree if he possesses any dagger, dangerous knife, dirk, machete razor, or stiletto with the intent to use the same unlawfully against another.

 In other words, there are 2 elements to a violation of this law: